maciejmiklas/led-display/README.md

 ```

 ## Static Text
 Now we will display static text.
-Actually those are going to be two independent lines.
+Actually, those are going to be two independent lines.

 <img src="/doc/img/dispStatic.jpg" width="300px"/>